 In the summer of 2003, the school purchased a six-acre parcel with a home on the south side of the Summerfield campus.
 The addition of this property made it possible for road improvements to be completed in 2012.
 As well as the new ingress/egress road to enhance student drop-off, major other recent work included structural repairs to the Farmhouse and a long-needed upgrade to the septic system, a significant milestone that allows additional building permits to be approved for future construction on campus.
 In the 2016-2017 school year, we installed a new fully-equipped, state-of-the-art mobile kitchen to enable a school-wide organic lunch program with Summerfield farm-sourced ingredients, bringing the farm curriculum full circle for the students – from planting to harvesting, and finally eating food right from the Biodynamic farm.

 We also completed Phase I of the ArtTech Building, which houses our blacksmithing, ceramics, fine arts studios, and more.
-This school year we are in the process of converting a former high school art room into a library and computer resource center with integrated tech curriculum, grades nine-twelve.
+Conversion of a former high school art room into a library and computer resource center with integrated tech curriculum for grades nine-twelve was completed in 2018.